pagkly/Zed/Investopedia3/Understanding Corporate Finance.md

 ### Capital Financing

 Corporate finance is also responsible for sourcing capital in the form of debt or equity.
-A company may borrow from commercial banks and other financial intermediaries or may issue debt securities in the capital markets through [investment banks (IB)](https://www.investopedia.com/terms/i/investmentbank.asp).
+A company may borrow from commercial banks and other financial intermediaries or may issue debt securities in the capital markets through [[investment banks (IB)]](https://www.investopedia.com/terms/i/investmentbank.asp).
 A company may also choose to sell stocks to equity investors, especially when need large amounts of capital for business expansions.

 Capital financing is a balancing act in terms of deciding on the relative amounts or weights between debt and equity.
 Having too much debt may increase default risk, and relying heavily on equity can dilute earnings and value for early investors.
 In the end, capital financing must provide the capital needed to implement capital investments.